 - Significant time saving when transcribing important documents

 - The creation of comprehensive patient narratives

 - A substantial reduction in transcription costs

 However, these are purely administrative benefits.
 From the doctor’s point of view, the massive changes required in their usual SOPs (standard operation procedures) make them resistant to this change.
-Moreover, they also believe that they are made to do clerical work when they transcribe notes via voice recognition software.
+Moreover, they also believe that they are made to do clerical work when they transcribe notes via speech recognition software.